bschreck/scenic-recursion/README.md

 However, the model is incomplete because the gradient update step is not defined between the "emission" layer and the "glimpse" layer.
 This results in the model not knowing how to determine the location of each glimpse in the image.
 Because it was the final project for a graduate course, I did not have time to figure out the math and implementation of that step.

 Relevant code is in miniplaces_code.
-Please see report.pdf for more details.

 Much of the code is probably out of date too.
 It was built with the first released version of Tensor Flow in Fall 2015.
 Much of it could probably be implemented simpler in Keras now as well.